 Peripheral Artery Disease: which leads to reduced blood flow to the feet.
 Peripheral refers to the extremities away from the heart.
-Poor blood circulation to an injury or irritation of the foot can make it difficult for even the smallest cut or sore to heal leading to infection or other serious complications.
+Poor blood circulation to an injury or irritation of the foot can make it difficult for even the smallest cut or sore to heal, leading to infection or other serious complications.

 Diabetic Foot Amputations

 Diabetes is the single greatest cause of non-traumatic leg amputations.
 The risk of leg and foot amputations significantly increases for those who have diabetes compared to those who do not.
 Furthermore, evidence suggests that around 80% of these amputations can be avoided with early detection and proper foot care.
 Due to neuropathy and the associated lack of feeling, early detection can be difficult.
-Combining the lack of feeling associated with neuropathy and the lack of blood flow with peripheral artery disease, undetected and slow healing infection can result in amputation of a toe, foot, or entire leg.
+Combining the lack of feeling associated with neuropathy and the lack of blood flow with peripheral artery disease, undetected and slow healing infections can result in amputation of a toe, foot, or entire leg.

 Treatment for Diabetic Foot Complications

 Exercise is often recommended as a way of improving circulation throughout the body, including the feet and legs, though one should consult one of our physicians before starting any exercise regimen.
 Remember, most diabetic complications are avoidable with effective foot care.
-This includes wearing properly fitted shoes, not going barefoot, performing regular self-examinations of the feet, wearing stockings that improve blood circulation, and other similar forms of care.
+This includes wearing properly fitted shoes, not walking/running barefoot, performing regular self-examinations of the feet, wearing stockings that improve blood circulation, and other similar forms of care.